-The story in Skyward Sword is pretty solid.
+The story in Skyward Sword is pretty solid fare, especially when comparing it to other entries in the franchise.
 In the official canon, Skyward Sword is the first entry in the series.
-There is no Hyrule kingdom established, and as such there is no Kingdom of Hyrule.
+There is no Hyrule kingdom established, and as such there is no Kingdom of Hyrule (go figure).
 This puts the responsibility of 'central hub' onto the shoulders of Skyloft, where the descendants of the Goddess Hylia reside.
 Zelda is the direct descendant of Hylia, and Link is the reincarnation of the very first Hero.
 Below Skyloft are the remnants of the original world that Hylia created and subsequently abandoned after the war with Demise.
 The lore included in Skyward Sword has spurred many discussions between players regarding the great war between the Goddess Hylia and Demise, the first great evil.
 Many, like myself, hope that Nintendo will pursue these story elements in future entries into the series.

 Skyward Sword follows the standard Zelda formula: Link and Zelda are thrust into a conflict between the forces of good and evil and must obtain the triforce in order to contain the evil of Demise (who returns in subsequent entries in the canon as Ganondorf).
 Zelda finds herself in the position of 'damsel in distress' once again, but is not officially captured until the final moments of the story.
 More often, Zelda is traveling the surface world with her guardian Impa, driving the core plot forward a few steps ahead of Link (who is really good at showing up just after Zelda leaves the scene).
 Following the groundwork set by previous entries in the series, Skyward Sword is able to pen an interesting narrative without straying very far from the Zelda storytelling formula.

-The core cast of characters stand out in the franchise as more fleshed out and complex.
+The core cast of characters stand out in the franchise as more fleshed out/developed.
 Link himself is the standard steadfast hero with courage to spare.
 Link has traditionally been mostly vapid and hollow, which allows the player to step into his shoes and make each adventure their own.
-In Skyward Sword, Link is given more of a personality, similar to the Link in Twilight Princess.
+In Skyward Sword, Link is given more of a personality, similar to the Link in Twilight Princess (albeit to a greater extent in SS).
 He's a young man faced with countless perils, both domestic and foreign (that might not make any sense, but it made me chuckle, so I went with it).
 Link's facial animations are very expressive in Skyward Sword.
 You can see the look of determination in his face when his eyebrows crease and his gaze intensifies.
-You can see his surprise when Zelda shoves him off platforms (b*tch...).
+You can see his surprise when Zelda shoves him off platforms.
 Skyward Sword Link is definitely a welcome change from the walking mannequin seen in other entries.
 He carries himself like a hero would, brave and determined in the face of danger.
 The look he gives Demise before the battle begins would have been enough to end the fight against a lesser opponent.